 Upon acceptance, the manuscript should be arranged in the following format:

-The manuscript should be prepared using standard word processing software and should be printed (font size 12) double-spaced throughout the text, figure captions, and references (must be up to 30 references), with margins of at least 3 cm.
+The manuscript should be prepared using standard word processing software and should be printed (font size 12) double-spaced throughout the text, figure captions, and references, with margins of at least 3 cm.
 The figures should come in the extension tiff, with a minimum resolution of 300 dpi.
 Tables and legends to figures must be submitted all together in a single file.
-Figures, must be uploaded separately as supplementary file.
+Figures must be uploaded separately as supplementary file.

 Title: with up to 250 characters

 Institutional affiliations: full address of the all authors